 Recent work includes computer-generated literary books published in print, many of which are from traditional publishers.
 Montfort’s #!
 (Counterpath, 2014; the title is pronounced “shebang”) contains poems/programs, each one executable.
 2×6 (Les Figues, 2016) is book of computer-generated poems done in collaboration with six others, in English and five other languages.
 Montfort has three computer-generated print-on-demand titles, the latest of which is Autopia (Troll Thread, 2016), a book that has been featured in exhibits and included in the Library of Artistic Print on Demand.
 In 2017 Counterpath published Montfort’s The Truelist, a computer-generated long poem produced by a single page of Python code without use of any libraries or external data.
 His studio recording of this entire book is freely available on PennSound.
 Via his Bad Quarto micropress, Montfort published a limited print edition of the 2018 version of Hard West Turn — a computer-generated novel about gun violence in the United States.
 Most recently (2021), his book Golem was published by Dead Alive’s New Sight imprint.

 Montfort founded and directs The Trope Tank, a DIY research lab/studio, based at MIT and in New York City.
 The Trope Tank undertakes scholarly and artistic projects and offers material computing resources.
 Dozens of artist/researchers have accomplished individual and collaborative projects in the framework of the Trope Tank, including international visiting faculty, Fulbright scholars, and, currently, a Grammy Award winning rapper.
-Montfort performs by programming visuals with musicians and by MCing under the name Doc Mofo.
+Montfort has performed by programming visuals with musicians and by MCing under the name Doc Mofo.
 His work also includes (somewhat) more conventional poetry, for instance, Riddle & Bind (Spineless Books, 2010), a book of literary riddles and constrained poems.
 With William Gillespie, he is author of 2002: A Palindrome Story (Spineless Books, 2002), which the French literary and mathematical group the Oulipo acknowledged as the world’s longest literary palindrome.

 As a scholar, Montfort studies how the computational workings of systems interact with their material histories and creative potentials.
 With Ian Bogost, he initiated the platform studies approach and the MIT Press book series Platform Studies, which he and Bogost edit.
 He and Bogost wrote Racing the Beam: The Atari Video Computer System (MIT Press, 2009), the first book in this series and the first to focus on how a particular computational platform is part of a creative ecology.
 The series now has twelve books, with four more in press.